Sheryl Thai – 'Melbourne’s Cupcake Queen' – is the Founder of Cupcake Central, which produces delicious cupcakes freshly baked every day.

 How did you get your business started?

-I started Cupcake Central from home as I didn’t have the capital to setup a retail bricks and mortar store straight away.
+I started Cupcake Central from home as I didn’t have the capital to set up a retail brick and mortar store straight away.
 Instead, I used my IT skills to create an online business with the assistance of a web developer friend.
-Within 3 months, I registered my home kitchen, registered as a sole trader with a business name, and launched my online business with less than $2000.
+Within three months, I registered my home kitchen, registered as a sole trader with a business name, and launched my online business with less than $2000.
 I started selling at markets, and heavily relied on social media to get the name of my business out there.

 What lessons have you learned so far on your business journey?